x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/exchange-auditing-reports.md

 By default, administrators can access and run any of the reports on the Auditing page in the EAC.
 However, other users, such as a records manager or legal staff, have to be assigned the necessary permissions.

 The easiest way to give users access is to add them to the Records Management role group.
-You can also use the Shell to give a user access to the **Auditing** page in the EAC by assigning the Audit Logs role to the user.
+You can also use Exchange Online PowerShell to give a user access to the **Auditing** page in the EAC by assigning the Audit Logs role to the user.

 #### Add a user to the Records Management role group